tfreese/spring/spring-integration/integration-readme.txt

 - The Order object may contain multiple OrderItems.
 - Once the order is placed, a Splitter will break the composite order message into a single message per drink.
-- Each of these is then processed by a Router that determines whether the drink is hot or cold 8checking the OrderItem object's 'isIced' property).
+- Each of these is then processed by a Router that determines whether the drink is hot or cold (checking the OrderItem object's 'isIced' property).
 - The Barista prepares each drink, but hot and cold drink preparation are handled by two distinct methods : 'prepareHotDrink' And 'prepareColdDrink'.
 - The prepared drinks are then sent to the Waiter where they are aggregated into a Delivery object.